Western Desert campaign: Axis supply: 1942

 The capture of Alexandria would have made Malta irrelevant but a defensive strategy would be needed while Benghazi was extended, supplies accumulated and substantial reinforcements brought to Libya.
 More troops would increase the demand for supplies, which would exceed the capacities of Tripoli and Benghazi and the transport needed to move them.
 On 26 May, Unternehmen Venezia, the Battle of Gazala, began; Tobruk was captured intact on 22 June and shipping losses barely increased.
 Deliveries to Libya fell from 150000–32000 LT, due to a fuel shortage in Italy and the supplies were unloaded at Tripoli, which made the position of the Panzerarmee untenable.
 Operation Herkules was postponed; the capture of 2,000 vehicles, 5000 LT of supplies and 1400 LT of fuel at Tobruk enabled the Panzerarmee to advance another 400 mi by 4 July, when lack of supplies, exhaustion and the rally of the Eighth Army ended the advance.

 Tobruk could only take 20000 LT of supplies a month, was within DAF bomber range and the railway could carry only 300 LT per day.
-Small deliveries could be made to Tobruk, Bardia and Mersa Matruh or be landed at Tripoli and Benghazi, 1300 and 800 mi away.
+Small deliveries could be made to Tobruk, Bardia and Marsa Matruh or be landed at Tripoli and Benghazi, 1300 and 800 mi away.
 Ship losses in August rose by 400 per cent and deliveries fell by half, to 51000 LT.
 Supplies were diverted back to Tripoli and the Battle of Alam Halfa consumed 10000 LT of fuel.
 A retreat from El Alamein was forbidden by Hitler and deliveries fell as far fewer ships were sent from Italy.
 Shipbuilding, repairs and German replacement ships, had limited the net Italian loss of merchant ships to 23 per cent since 1940.
 On the eve of the Second Battle of El Alamein, the railway from Tobruk flooded and 10000 LT of supplies were stranded, leaving the Panzerarmee with only ten per cent of the fuel it needed.